Privacy Policy

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:

-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by either:
+To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by:

 We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.